 If your application is deemed complete – meaning you have met the Good Character requirement (more on that below) and all applicable supporting documentation has been received – we will send you a confirmation email and add you to HRPA’s Public Register.
 Additionally, we would encourage you to contact your Chapter Experience Coordinator to find out more about your Chapter Community.

 When you complete your application to join HRPA, you will notice that there are thirteen so-called Good Character questions that you are required to answer.
 Good Character questions are standard for regulatory associations such as HRPA and saying yes to one or more of those questions does not necessarily mean that you will not be able to join HRPA.
 If you said yes to any of the Good Character questions, a staff member will reach out to you for more information.
-The information you provide will be reviewed by the Register, who may either approve your application or refer the matter to the Registration Committee for a final decision.
+The information you provide will be reviewed by the Registrar, who may either approve your application or refer the matter to the Registration Committee for a final decision.
 The Registration Committee can either approve your application outright, impose Terms, Limits or Conditions upon your admission to HRPA or, in limited circumstances, deny your application.
 You should receive the decision of the Registration Committee within 2–4 weeks of your application being referred, including the reasons for the decision.

 What is the process if I hold a CPHR designation?